 Gordon Mitchell, aged 88, who retired to Lower Slaughter in 1986 died July 2009.

-He was the son of RJ Mitchell the designer of the famous Spitfire World War II single seater fighter plane, famous for it's prominent role in the Battle of Britain.
+He was the son of RJ Mitchell the designer of the famous Spitfire World War II single seater fighter plane, famous for its prominent role in the Battle of Britain.

 Gordon spent much of his life trying to get more recognition for the role his father played in the salvation of Britain in the second World War.
 He wrote the book - 'RJ Mitchell - Schooldays to Spitfire' detailing the creation of the iconic aircraft.